JagadishSivakumar/Corona_Outbreak_Prediction/README.md

 **Will India become Next Italy, South Korea , Wuhan ?**
 Yes, if we look at the world's data and its forecast we can say India might face one of its worst days.
 Thus, Strict Lockdown must be implemented to overcome spread of Disease and stabilize the curve.

-**India in 2nd stage as of Mar - 29 and is 145th Place**
+**India is in the second stage of coronavirus as of Mar 29th and is 145th position worldwide**
-Italy - 2nd

 In India, The fatality is predicted to be only 2% of affected crowd but the forecasted crowd is about `60%` of world population.